 Nigeria's main privacy laws are:

-The 2007 Act does not refer to cookies.
-At the time of writing, the 2019 Regulation is very new.
+The 2007 Act does not refer to cookies, and the 2019 Regulation only notes the word once.
 Little appears to have been written about its requirements or interpretation.

 The language around consent in the Regulation is very similar to that of the EU's GDPR.
 Consent is defined as: